Keen to Start Running? Why Not Take the Couch to 5k Challenge

 And dowload the Couch to 5K podcasts to your mobile device or computer. (be aware, that if downloading to a computer, you’ll need to copy the podcast on to your mobile device.)

-Build a running plan into your week, think about where you’ll run and get some suitable running gear; trainers, comfortable clothes and bear in mind that if you’re running at night, reflective clothes will keep you safe.
-Remember that no one else will know you’re just starting out so put in your headphones and take in the scenery while listening to the encouraging words, keeping you going, on the podcast.
+Build a running plan into your week.
+Think about where you’ll run and get some suitable running gear – trainers and comfortable clothes.
+Bear in mind that if you’re running at night, reflective clothes will keep you safe.
+Also remember that no one else will know you’re just starting out so put on your headphones and take in the scenery whilst listening to the encouraging words on the podcast.

 Sometimes, it’s easier to start something new and take on a challenge with a friend where you can encourage and spur each other on during the tough days.